-November 26, 2019, Riverside announced the progression of the Company's Canadian business growth model with the acquisition of the Pichette Gold Project (the "Project") near Jellicoe, part of the Beardmore-Geraldton Greenstone Gold Belt in northwestern Ontario.
-Pichette marks the third high-grade orogenic gold prospect generated by Riverside in 2019.
+November 26, 2019, Riverside announced acquisition of the Pichette Gold Project (the "Project") near Jellicoe, part of the Beardmore-Geraldton Greenstone Gold Belt in northwestern Ontario.
 Fieldwork at Pichette included prospecting, mapping and surface sampling of target regions traceable from regional aeromagnetic data and outcrop mapping.
 Pichette is located to the east of the former producing Hardrock Gold Mine ("Hardrock").